Visit the waterfront Washington State town that resembles a New England village!

 To get here from Seattle, take the Bainbridge Island Ferry then drive 30 minutes north to Port Gamble.
+There's limited accommodation at the charming Port Gamble Guest Houses, or you can stay 35 minutes away at the popular tourist town of Port Townsend.

 10 best things to do in Port Gamble

 The Port Gamble General Store opened in 1916, and is the hub of activity for locals and visitors.
-It's a great place to pick up gifts, snacks or ice-cream, gourmet wine and cheese.

 2. Eat at two delicious Port Gamble restaurants.